maya/maya.github.io/README.md

-#Maya Benari
+# Maya Benari
 This is my fresh, new site.
-I built this using Jekyll.
+Built with Jekyll.